fornellas/tcg_opal_rootfs/README.md

 - Every time the drive looses power, the root filesystem will be locked.
 - As EFI and `/boot` are NOT locked, the system can still boot.
 - On boot, initrd will ask for password to unlock the drive if it is locked.

-## Encrypt an existing install
-** WARNING: Possible data loss! **

-If you are already on a system with an EFI, /boot, and a separate root partition, you should be able to encrypt it without reinstalling.

-- Boot from a live USB
-- `chroot` into the system
-- follow instructions above excluding `yesIreallywanttoERASEALLmydatausingthePSID`

 ## Operational Commands